-- Tacrolimus IMMEDIATE release (Sandoz tacrolimus or Prograf® tacrolimus) a twice daily formulation. - Tacrolimus EXTENDED release (Advagraf® tacrolimus or Envarsus PA® tacrolimus) a once a day formulation.
+- Tacrolimus IMMEDIATE release (Sandoz tacrolimus or Prograf[®] tacrolimus) a twice daily formulation. - Tacrolimus EXTENDED release (Advagraf[®] tacrolimus or Envarsus PA[®] tacrolimus) a once a day formulation.

 The mechanism of action of tacrolimus is similar to that of cyclosporine, even though their chemical structures differ greatly.
-Tacrolimus inhibits T-lymphocyte activation, although the exact mechanism is not known.
+Tacrolimus inhibits T-lymphocyte activation.
 Experimental evidence suggests tacrolimus becomes activated only when complexes with intracellular receptors or cytosine binding proteins known as immunophilins.
 The immunophilin - drug complex binds competitively to and inhibits calcineurin.
-Inhibition of calcineurin inhibits transcription, is believed to mediate the immunosuppressive activity of both tacrolimus and cyclosporine (1).
+Inhibition of calcineurin blocks the transcription factor NFAT from entering the nucleus leading to inhibition of transcription of IL-2 and other related genes; this is believed to mediate the immunosuppressive activity of both tacrolimus and cyclosporine (1).

-Tacrolimus is a hydophobic molecule with poor absorption from the gastrointestinal tract.
+Tacrolimus is a hydrophobic molecule with poor absorption from the gastrointestinal tract.
 The oral bioavailability of tacrolimus ranges from 5 to 67%, with a mean bioavailability of 29% in patients who have undergone liver, small bowel, or kidney transplantation.
 The presence of food reduces the absorption of tacrolimus.
 Maximum absorption occurs when the medication is taken on an empty stomach.
 Bile does not appear to influence tacrolimus absorption.

-Tacrolimus is highly lipophilic and undergoes extensive tissue distribution, as evidenced by its large volume of distribution ( $V{ss}$ in plasma ranges from 5.6 to 65 L) (1, 2).
+Tacrolimus undergoes extensive tissue distribution, as evidenced by its large volume of distribution (V{ss} in plasma ranges from 5.6 to 65 L) ^(1, 2).

-Tacrolimus EXTENDED release a once a day formulation has prolonged release characteristics (2).
-There is a marked reduction of intra-subject variability for exposure (AUC 0-24) in black kidney transplant recipients at steady state after converting from tacrolimus IMMEDIATE release (% CV 25.4% to tacrolimus EXTENDED release (% CV 12.2%).
-In white kidney transplant recipients the intra-subject variability for exposure at steady state was similar after converting from tacrolimus, IMMEDIATE release (% CV 12.2%) to tacrolimus EXTENDED release (14.1%).
-Black patients require higher tacrolimus EXTENDED release doses to attain comparable trough concentrations compared to white patients (2).
+Tacrolimus EXTENDED release a once-a-day formulation has prolonged release characteristics (2).
+There is a marked reduction of intra-subject variability for exposure (AUC 0-24) in black kidney transplant recipients at steady state after converting from tacrolimus IMMEDIATE release [% coefficient of variation (% CV) 25.4%] to tacrolimus EXTENDED release (% CV 12.2%).
+In white kidney transplant recipients, the intra-subject variability for exposure at steady state was similar after converting from tacrolimus, IMMEDIATE release (% CV 12.2%) to tacrolimus EXTENDED release (% CV 14.1%).
+Black patients require higher tacrolimus EXTENDED release to attain comparable trough concentrations compared to white patients (2).

-Tacrolimus is extensively metabolized primarily by the hepatic P450 enzyme system.
+Tacrolimus is extensively metabolized primarily by the hepatic P{450} enzyme system.
 Less than one percent of the administered dose is excreted unchanged in urine, bile, and feces (1).

-Pediatric transplant patients appear to eliminate tacrolimus from the body more rapidly than do adult transplant patients on a body-weight basis.
-Therefore, pediatric patients often require higher doses of tacrolimus based on mg/kg body weight than do adults to maintain similar plasma tacrolimus concentrations.
+Pediatric transplant patients appear to eliminate tacrolimus from the body more rapidly than adult transplant patients on a body-weight basis.
+Therefore, pediatric patients often require higher doses of tacrolimus based on mg/kg body weight than adults do to maintain similar plasma tacrolimus concentrations.
 Elimination half-life from whole blood is approximately 12 hours in adult liver transplant patients and 21 hours in healthy adult volunteers.